kmille/signal-account-switcher/README.md

 # signal-account-switcher
-A simple tool that allows you to run multiple instances of signal-desktop (four additional accounts) on you Laptop.
+A simple tool that allows you to run multiple instances of signal-desktop (four additional accounts) on your Laptop.
 There are ready-to-use binaries for all major platforms (Linux, Mac, Windows).
 Start the `signal-account-switcher`.
 When you click on 'Start signal account #1'
 1) a `data_dir` is created in `$working_dir/Signal-Account-1`
 2) `signal-desktop` is executed with the parameter `--user-data-dir=$working_dir/Signal-Account-1`